 WonderWorks Pigeon Forge, which is located inside a humongous upside-down building, is one of the most popular attractions in Pigeon Forge and the Smoky Mountains.
 The WonderWorks attraction is a combination of a science fair, amusement park, and children’s museum all rolled up into one huge experience.
 The admission price includes access to over 150 activities ranging from roller coaster simulators to black light ropes courses.

-In my opinion, the wide appeal of the WonderWorks exhibits is the strongest reason to visit.
-WonderWorks simultaneously entertains young children, teenagers, and adults – the plentiful attractions are truly fun for people of all ages!
+In my opinion, the wide appeal of the WonderWorks Pigeon Forge exhibits is the strongest reason to visit.
+WonderWorks Pigeon Forge simultaneously entertains young children, teenagers, and adults – the plentiful attractions are truly fun for people of all ages!
 Depending on the crowds and how many exhibits your party decides to interact with, the experience should take between two and four hours.

 Some of the attractions and exhibits include:

-Inversion Tunnel – As you enter the WonderWorks experience, you will pass through an inversion tunnel.
+As you enter the WonderWorks Pigeon Forge experience, you will pass through an inversion tunnel.
 Hang on to the rails – the combination of the colors, patterns, and circular motion will make you feel like you are upside down.

-Hurricane Simulator – Step into this small room to see what a 65 mile per hour wind feels like.
+Step into this small room to see what a 65-mile-per-hour wind feels like.
 Don’t worry you don’t get wet.
 The word hurricane is a little misleading – this is nothing more than a low-speed wind tunnel.

-Bed of Nails – See what it feels like to lay down on a bed made out of 3,497 nails!
+See what it feels like to lie down on a bed made out of 3,497 nails!
 Don’t worry it won’t hurt a bit.